winngwephyo9/TestingNote/README.md

     if (params.roughness === undefined) params.roughness = 0.8;
     if (params.metalness === undefined) params.metalness = 0.1;

-    // The material type is correct, the color space was the issue. this.materials[materialName] = new MeshStandardMaterial(params);
+    this.materials[materialName] = new MeshStandardMaterial(params);
     return this.materials[materialName];
 }